StuddaJud/MordhauUnicornServerMOTD/MOTD.md

 ﻿![ ](https://i.ibb.co/VYfxCwMw/rsz-1banner-small.jpg)
 # Welcome to Unicorn Duels server!
-# Staff applications are open right now!
-Apply on our discord!
 # <a id="Join our Discord!">https://discord.gg/stSjGxdQb9</>
 **By joining the server, you agree to follow the rules.**  **Rules can change at anypoint**
 ## Rules: